 Reaching the over 50s audience could be easier than you think if you use the services of a writer who specialises in the 50+ market and is in the same age group, too.

-Alternatively, if you’re ready to start now, go ahead and book your 20-minute consultation.
+If you’re ready to start now, go ahead and book your 20-minute consultation.